 Born and raised here on the of St. Croix, Kemit has a passion for preserving the beautiful reefs and marine ecosystem of St. Croix, the Caribbean, and the world for that matter.
-Kemit started the Reef Responsible program back in 2014 right here on St. Croix as a collaboration between like-minded agencies including: The Nature Conservancy, NOAA’s USVI Fisheries Liaison, the USVI Department of Planning and Natural Resources Division of Fish and Wildlife, University of the Virgin Islands, and St. Croix Reef Jam, and was funded by The Nature Conservancy and NOAA’s Coral Reef Conservation Program.
-The program has been so successful on St. Croix that Kemit is now being “nudged” by the USVI Department of Tourism to expand the program to St. Thomas, St. John, and Puerto Rico.
+Kemit started the Reef Responsible program back in 2014 right here on St. Croix as a collaboration between like-minded agencies including: The Nature Conservancy, NOAA’s USVI Fisheries Liaison, the USVI Department of Planning and Natural Resources Division of Fish and Wildlife, University of the Virgin Islands, and St. Croix Reef Jam – funded by The Nature Conservancy and NOAA’s Coral Reef Conservation Program.
+The program has been so successful on St. Croix that it has expanded to include St. Thomas and St. John as well.

 So what does being “Reef Responsible” mean, and why is it so important?
 Being “Reef Responsible” comes down to using marine natural resources responsibly so that we don’t deplete or harm those natural resources.
 The Caribbean has historically harvested reef fishes as a major food source, but the advancement of fishing gear and other technologies has caused reefs to be over-fished.
 Reef fishes are extremely important to the health of coral reefs, especially the herbivorous fish, like parrotfish and tangs, because they remove algae from the reefs which provides space for corals to settle and grow.
 Excessive removal of these critical fish species, along with other threats, have lead to a decline in the Caribbean coral reefs and the entire marine ecosystem.
 The Reef Responsible program was created to help combat over-fishing and promote the health of our coral reefs.
 The mission of Reef Responsible is to increase the public’s understanding of how catching, purchasing, serving and consuming locally harvested seafood can positively influence the future of the USVIs’ commercial fishing and coral reefs.